Have you started saving money recently? Has someone advised you to open a fixed deposit account?

 But what’s wrong with FDs?
 The promise of a fixed return coupled with the ability to save tax makes them a lucrative option for many investors.
 However, the real picture is quite different from what you have been led to believe.

-At LenDenClub, our team is committed to helping you make profitable investments.
+At LenDenClub, our team is to helping you make profitable investments.
 That’s why we have decided to help you know about FDs to make an informed investment decision.

 Let’s begin right away:

 The name “fixed deposit investment” explains quite a lot about what kind of investment it is.

 A fixed deposit investment requires the investor to invest a fixed, one-time amount with the bank of their choice.
 On this deposit, the investor gets a fixed rate of interest, which is usually between 2% and 6.90%.
 The exact interest rate usually depends on the tenure of the fixed deposit.
 While investors have the freedom to opt for tenure as short as a year, longer tenures pay out better interest rates.

 Having said that, there are a few other benefits associated with fixed deposits.